Art Studio Major

 Major Description

-Art Studio majors develop broad awareness of current and historical art practices and their theoretical concerns and social impacts and acquire the ability to analyze art from diverse intellectual traditions.
-Critical thinking, technical proficiency, and observational skills are used to communicate ideas through artistic means and are applicable to a wide range of creative fields and careers in fine art, arts education, advertising, design, business, curation, art conservation and many others.
+Art Studio majors develop a broad broad awareness of current and historical art practices and design practices, their theoretical concerns and social impacts, impacts and they acquire the ability to analyze art from diverse intellectual traditions. traditions.
+Critical thinking, technical proficiency, technical proficiency, and observational skills are used to communicate ideas through artistic means and are applicable applicable to a wide range of creative fields and careers in fine art, arts education, education, advertising, design, business, curation, art conservation and many others.

 Admission to the Major